-Kind of.
-Pet products made for harnessing during commutes are great because they can help your dog stay put by buckling or tying them into the seat.
+There are also pet products made for harnessing in the car — and these are great because they can help your dog stay put by buckling or tying them to the seat.
 This gives your dog a little bit of freedom, but not enough to cause distracted driving.
 Larger pets are especially good candidates for in-car harnesses that attach to your vehicle's seat belts.

 Unfortunately, there aren't many regulations that manufacturers of pet restraint systems must follow, which means there's a wide variety of quality in crate materials and overall crash performance.
 Sadly, in a very serious accident, belts may not hold your pet completely and carriers could become projectiles.
 Still, the good news is that the Center for Pet Safety continues to investigate different safety and transportation options for dogs and it lists their results online for free.

 Some pups curl up in their carriers or harnesses and promptly fall asleep, while other pets simply hate riding in cars.
 To help your animal adjust to his car confinement, try the following:

 - Practice at home.
 Give your dog a chance to wear his harness or sit in his travel crate to become used to the smell and feel.
 Next, take short car trips and work up to longer ones.